ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_sandbox_dot_net_cicd/win_sandbox_net_2.md

 The job includes the following steps:
 1. Checking out the code using actions/checkout@v4.
 2. Setting up .NET using actions/setup-dotnet@v4.
-3. Building the project in Release configuration using the dotnet build -c Release command
+3. Building the project in **Release configuration** using the dotnet build -c Release command.
-4. Publishing the project in Release configuration using the dotnet publish -c Release command
+4. Publishing the project in **Release configuration** using the dotnet publish -c Release command.

 ```XML
 steps: